Are you thinking of changing school in-year? You can apply for an in-year transfer at primary school and secondary school.

 Apply for a mainstream school place

-If your child does not have an Education Health and Care Plan (EHCP), you will need to apply for a school place through the Mainstream Admissions Team.
+If your child does not have an education, health and care (EHC) plan, you will need to apply for a school place through the Mainstream Admissions team.

 Specialist Provision Capital Fund - Short Plan